Sardana: History

-In 1924, during the dictatorship of Miguel Primo de Rivera, the sheriff of Barcelona censored the sardana "La Santa Espina".
-This fact increased the identification of the sardana with catalanism.
-The creation of associations and cobles grew dramatically thanks to the continuous attacking by the establishment and lerrouxism.
+In 1924, during the dictatorship of Miguel Primo de Rivera, the civil governor of Barcelona banned the patriotic sardana La Santa Espina, seen as being Catalanist.
+This fact increased the identification of the sardana with Catalanism.
+The creation of associations and cobles grew dramatically thanks to the continuous attack from the Establishment and Lerrouxism.

 Sardana was temporally prohibited in the 1940s in Francoist Spain because it was considered to foment false feelings of pride and superiority among the Catalans.
 The prohibition was made on certain locales in and around Barcelona.
-Nevertheless, sardana was considered relatively innocuous in Spain and this allowed to use sardana as a peaceful protest against the more effective and oppressive campaign to eliminate the public use of the Catalan language.
+Nevertheless, sardana was considered relatively innocuous in Spain and this allowed the use of sardana as a peaceful protest against the more effective and oppressive campaign to eliminate the public use of the Catalan language.
 Even more, pro-Franco Catalans continued to dance sardana throughout the Franco period.